Exu77/unobtainium/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

-## Development server
+## Development Client

-Run `ng serve` for a dev server.
+Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Develpment Server
+Run 'npm run dev' the server will be started on `http://localhost:3080/`

+## Alphat Tab
+Kann weiter implementiert werden https://www.alphatab.net/docs/tutorial-web/viewport

+ev. könnte man auch umschwenken auf flat.io dort gibts einen online editor kostet aber einmalin 200.-- oder so

 ## Code scaffolding